Saint Anthony Abbot Tempted by a Heap of Gold

+St. Anthony

 St. Anthony lived during the third century and for a period survived as a wandering hermit in the Egyptian wilderness.
 Depictions often show him surrounded by debased creatures who gather to lure him into sin by offering the devil disguised in various ways, such as a woman or an object of wealth.
 In this instance, the gathering animals entice him with a pot of gold.
 At some stage early in the painting's history, the pot, which had been shown on the ground near the rabbit, was scraped out, removing the cause of the saint's gesture.

+Description

 Typical of 15th-century Italian art, the figures in this composition are small in relation to the full canvas; their importance is indicated moreover by their proximity to the foreground.
 The painting appears relatively 'flat' to modern eyes.
-Depth of field is indicated by the path, which winds beyond the saint in the foreground, before forking to the right into the higher and more distant background.
+Depth of field is indicated by the path, which winds beyond the saint in the foreground before forking to the right into the higher and more distant background.